SpeckyYT/SPWN-crash/README.md

 ## How does it work?

 By activating a stop trigger using a spawn trigger and the stop trigger stops the spawn trigger, the game crashes, but only if the delay on the spawn trigger is greater than 0.

-## Disclamers

-- You're responsable for what you do.
-- Don't blame me for finding this.
-- This got discovered by myself in ~2017, so don't act as if someone else was the discoverer.